-Recently, Ukraine introduced e-residency for foreigners.
+Recently, Ukraine introduced an e-residency for foreigners.
 The Law was adopted on October 6, 2022.
-It brings in the concept of “e-resident”, defines the mechanism of taxation, as well as some aspects of registration of a foreign entrepreneur in Ukraine.
+It brings in the concept of e-resident, which defines the mechanism of taxation, as well as some aspects of the registration of a foreign entrepreneur in Ukraine.
 The Law enters into force on April 1, 2023.

-Today I'm going to consider this Law in detail, analyze it, and express my vision about how an e-resident status can be useful for foreigners, and also positively affect the economy of Ukraine.
+Today I'm going to consider this Law in detail, analyze it, and express my vision about how an e-resident status can be helpful for foreigners and also positively affect the economy of Ukraine.

 What is Ukrainian e-residency

-E-resident is a special status that allows foreign freelancers to open and run business in Ukraine regardless of their place of residence/stay.
-It'll enable to formalize business relationships for specialists, who work (or plan to work) with foreign IT companies, and pay only one unified flat tax — 5% of income.
+E-resident is a special status that allows foreign freelancers to open and run businesses in Ukraine regardless of their place of residence/stay.
+It'll enable the formalization of business relationships for specialists who work (or plan to work) with foreign IT companies and pay only one unified flat tax — 5% of income.